deepaksood619/deepaksood619.github.io/docs/technologies/elasticsearch/information-retrieval.md

 ## Neural Search

-The core idea of neural search is to leverage state-of-the-art deep neural networks to buildeverycomponent of a search system.
-In short, neural search is deep neural network-powered information retrieval.In academia, it's often calledneural IR.
+The core idea of neural search is to leverage state-of-the-art deep neural networks to build every component of a search system.
+In short, neural search is deep neural network-powered information retrieval.In academia, it's often called neural IR.

-## What can it do?
+### What can it do?

 Thanks to recent advances in deep neural networks, a neural search system can go way beyond simple text search.
 It enables advanced intelligence on all kinds of unstructured data, such as images, audio, video, PDF, 3D mesh, you name it.

 For example, retrieving animation according to some beats; finding the best-fit memes according to some jokes; scanning a table with your iPhone's LiDAR camera and finding similar furniture at IKEA.
 Neural search systems enable what traditional search can't: multi/cross-modal data retrieval.

-## Think outside the (search)box
+### Think outside the (search)box

 Many neural search-powered applications do not have a search box: